-Compounding and polishing your car is an art.
-Like anything else it takes time and practice to be proficient, but today on episode 6 of 10 in this new series, learn the step-by-by process for compounding and polishing your paint.
+[00:00:00] Compounding and polishing your car is an art.
+Like anything else, it takes time and practice to be proficient, but today on Episode Six of 10 in this new series, learn the step-by-step process for compounding and polishing your paint, coming up on this episode of Auto Blog Details.
+Almost every modern car today has areas that don’t like to be hit or touched with a pad on a machine.
+Black trim, moldings, sharp areas, or delicate pieces should be covered with masking tape for two reasons.

 [00:00:30] First, to clearly protect the area from accidentally getting hit with your pad, but second, to help product sling, which is when the machine throws off the abrasives from getting stuck in tight spaces that require a lot of tedious and time-consuming work to remove later in the detail.
 Every detailer has their own method or favorite technique for compounding and polishing paint.
 However, the paint is what dictates what it likes and what you need to do to restore it, so you have to be flexible and observant.